 On June 17, 2003, we entered into a grant agreement with the Commonwealth of Australia under the research and development Start Grant Program.
 The Commonwealth of Australia has provided us with a grant of 50% of our eligible expenditure on a project for the development of a new treatment for cystic fibrosis up to a maximum grant amount of A\$3.0 million payable over the period to December 31, 2005.
-At June 30, 2005, we had received A\$2.5 million of the grant out of an aggregate maximum of A\$3.0 million.
+At June 30, 2006, we had received the aggregate maximum of A\$3.0 million.
 The grant agreement formally terminates on December 31, 2010.
 We have ongoing reporting obligations beyond the project completion date until the termination of the grant agreement.